 update my emergency contact information in my personal records folder on the employee portal? back to top

-NO. Registering for Miami Dade College Alerts will not alter the emergency contact information listed in your personal records folder on the employee portal.
+YES.
+Registering for Miami Dade College Alerts will alter the emergency contact information listed in your personal records folder on the employee portal.

 Is there a charge for registering to receive messages via Miami Dade College Alerts? back to top

-Miami Dade College Alerts is a free service provided by Miami Dade College in partnership with Miami-Dade County.
+Miami Dade College Alerts is a free service provided by Miami Dade College.
 However, if you register your cell phone, your cellular service provider may charge you for receiving text messages (SMS).
 Check your service agreement for details.
 Service costs from your cellular provider are your responsibility.

 Why is Miami Dade College sending a text-message and not calling me?back to top